redhat-developer/odo/docs/ci-reference.md

 This script is configurable with environment variables as

  - CI: If this environment is set, then initial setup is skipped in favor of only configuring authentication.
 Use only with OpenShift CI
- - SLEEP_AFTER_SECRET_CREATION: The time to sleep after auth is configured.
-Default is 18 seconds
  - DEFAULT_INSTALLER_ASSETS_DIR: The location where OpenShift installer creates assets such as kube admin password and the kubeconfig file.